rgilks/geno-1/docs/SPEC.md

   - Audio: Web Audio via `web_sys` (and possibly an audio thread or `AudioWorklet` for smooth audio scheduling).
   - We may use smaller utility crates (for example, `rand` for randomness, `serde` if any config, etc.), but the core logic is custom.

-- **Browser Compatibility:** The application will target browsers with WebGPU enabled (e.g. latest Chrome, Edge, or Firefox Nightly with WebGPU, and Safari if/when it supports it).
-Because WebGPU is relatively new, we will advise users to use a compatible browser version.
-(Mobile browsers are currently not supported due to WebGPU availability and performance issues on mobile GPUs.)
+- **Browser Compatibility:** The application targets browsers with WebGPU enabled; WebGL fallback is intentionally avoided.
+A Start overlay handles user gesture unlock for audio.

 - **Desktop App:** The same Rust code should compile as a native app (using cargo with conditional compilation for native vs WASM).
 The desktop app would use WGPU (with Vulkan/Metal/DirectX via `wgpu`) and native audio.
 This provides an "easy path" to run outside the browser without rewriting the core logic – essentially the web version and desktop version share the code for generating music and visuals.